-- CFM rating — or how much space it can effectively cool down.
+CFM rating — or how much space it can effectively cool down.
 This also affects power consumption.

-- Oscillation — constitutes the ability to move from side to side, affecting a wider territory.
+Oscillation — constitutes the ability to move from side to side, affecting a wider territory.

-- Controls — some swamp coolers have digital controls while some are manual.
+Controls — some swamp coolers have digital controls, while some are manual.

-- Clean the outer surface of the cooler with a damp cloth.
+First, clean the outer surface of the cooler with a damp cloth.

-- Clean the evaporating system of the cooler with lukewarm water and a light detergent.
+Then, clean the evaporating system of the cooler with lukewarm water and a light detergent.

-- Dry all parts before reassembling it.
+Finally, dry all parts before reassembling the cooler.

-Air conditioners tend to contribute to the greenhouse effect, and if you do not clean them adequately, they will allow bacteria to grow in the air filters.
+Air conditioners contribute to the greenhouse effect, and if you do not clean them adequately, they will allow bacteria to grow in the air filters.
 The viruses in the AC filters can cause nasal congestions and frequent colds.